balakinilya1/business-partner-synchronization/README.md

 ---

-## 18. Author's Architecture Perspective

-This case demonstrates a shift from:

-> **“I can build an integration flow.”**

-to:

-> **“I can design, justify, document and operate an integration solution.”**

-The technical implementation is only one part of the solution.
-The architecture work defines the boundaries, responsibilities, security model, contracts, failure behaviour, observability and evolution path around it.

----

 <p align="center">
   <b>Business Requirements → Architecture → Integration Pattern → Security → API Design → Mapping → Error Handling → Monitoring → Deployment → Evolution</b>
 </p>